rochus-keller/ActiveOberon/Readme.md

 Alternatively the Code Navigator can be built using LeanQt and the BUSY build system (with no other dependencies than a C++98 compiler); follow these steps:

 1. Create a new directory; we call it the root directory here
-1. Download https://github.com/rochus-keller/ActiveOberon/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "LisaPascal".
+1. Download https://github.com/rochus-keller/ActiveOberon/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "ActiveOberon".
 1. Download https://github.com/rochus-keller/LeanQt/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "LeanQt".
 1. Download https://github.com/rochus-keller/BUSY/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "build".
 1. Open a command line in the build directory and type `cc *.c -O2 -lm -o lua` or `cl /O2 /MD /Fe:lua.exe *.c` depending on whether you are on a Unix or Windows machine; wait a few seconds until the Lua executable is built.